 Find information about the places where Virginia Woolf lived.
 Mark them on a map.

-Here you can see an example.
+Here you can see an example of a literary map made in Google Maps.

 Step 3: To the Lighthouse